Louis Meyer

-Louis Meyer (July 21, 1904 – October 7, 1995) was an American Hall of Fame race car driver who was the first three-time winner of the Indianapolis 500.
+Louis Meyer (July 21, 1904 – October 7, 1995) was an American racing driver who was the first three-time winner of the Indianapolis 500.
+He is generally regarded as one of the finest racers of his generation.
+Meyer is perhaps best known as the driver who started the tradition of drinking milk after winning the Indianapolis 500.

-Biography
+Early life and career

-Born in lower Manhattan, New York on July 21, 1904, he was the son of French immigrants, Meyer was raised in Los Angeles, where he began automobile racing at various California tracks.
+Meyer was born in Yonkers, New York on July 21, 1904, the son of French immigrants.
+Meyer was raised in Los Angeles, where he began automobile racing at various California tracks.

-Early in his career, he helped prepare the Miller driven by Frank Elliott in 1926, destroking the engine to bring it within the 91+1/2 cid displacement limit permitted by the rules.
+Early in his career, Meyer helped prepare the Miller driven by Frank Elliott in 1926, destroking the engine to bring it within the 91+1/2 cid displacement limit permitted by the rules.
 Meyer went with the car when it was sold in 1927 to Fred Holliday (of Holliday Steel Company) as the Jynx Special (a morbidly ironic name, since Jimmy Murphy had been killed in it in 1924).
 He would be mechanic for Wilbur Shaw in the Indianapolis 500 that year.
 Meyer also served as co-driver, taking the car from seventh place up to sixth.